wp-plugins/flyzoo/readme.txt

 ####Chat rooms####

-Nobody likes ghost towns: a new visitor can see who is online, start a **one-to-one chat** with another user or a **live support** session with an operator!
+Nobody likes ghost towns: a new visitor can see who is online, start conversations with other users or a **live support** session with an operator!

-* A chat room can be private or public
+* Chat rooms can be private or public
 * Customizable bad word filter
 * Create multiple chat rooms on your site (WOW &amp; PRO Plans)
 * Users can start private chats with other users
 * Chat windows can be moved, resized and minimized
-* Emojis
+* Rich set of emoticons
-* Operators can Ban users and remove comments from chat rooms
+* Operators can ban users and remove comments from chat rooms
 * Preview Media Links (Youtube, Vimeo, SoundCloud and more...)
 * Sound Notifications
 * Users can update their profile and avatar